makrisramasamy/azure-devops/README.md

 Azure Devops , Azure Portal, Github

-Upload your project code to your Github Repo provide access to your subscription from Azure Devops organization settings Create a web app under Resource in azure portal
+Upload your project code to your Github Repo. provide access to your subscription from Azure Devops organization settings.
+Create a web app under Resource in azure portal.
-Create a pipline in Azure Devops by selecting your project code Git Repo and using Python to Linux Web App on Azure templ verify yml file .
+Create a pipline in Azure Devops by selecting your project code Git Repo and using Python to Linux Web App on Azure template. verify yml file .
 Save and Run .
 During first run you will be prompted to authorize Webapp deployment from pipeline.
 Application will be deployed in web App after providing access to Devops pipline.
-Deployment status can be verified under Deployment settings
+Deployment status can be verified under Deployment settings.